 04Buy used gear from online retailers

 There are a load of outdoor retail sites selling a huge selection of used gear online.
-Many also allow you to sell gear in a similar way to Ebay.
-Here are a few options:
+Many also allow you to sell gear in a similar way to Ebay, but specifically for outdoor gear, like Switchbackr:

 05Buy used outdoor gear from specific brands online